 Never Describe Him As a Jerk Because That Makes Everyone Hate Him

 Your husband shouldn’t be a jerk, but he will not change who he is now.
-He may still be the guy you fell in love with, just not the guy you’d like to be married to.
+He may still be the guy you fell in love with, not you’d like to spend time with or be married to.
 Relationships ebb and flow.

 It’s a good general rule that we fall in love with the person, not their personality (though we like to think it’s both).